wzthu/NeuronMotif/README.md

 # Installation

-We test this repository in a CentOS 7 computer cluster with 4 node, each of which contains 28 cores, 128 GB memory.
-About 10TB is consumed for otaining the result of all examples in the manuscripts.
-The installation last for ~10 min if there is no more dependent packages.
+We test this repository in a CentOS 7 computer cluster with 4 nodes, each of which contains 28 cores and 128 GB memory.
+About 10 TB is consumed for obtaining the result of all examples in the manuscripts.
+The installation lasts for ~10 min if there are no more dependent packages.

 ## Install anaconda